Seaton Carew Lifeboat Station: History

 In 1922, Seaton Carew Lifeboat Station was closed.
 The lifeboat on station at the time, Francis Whitbourn (ON 576), was retained for demonstration use, finally being sold in 1934.
 The station building is long since demolished, but the four houses remain, as shown in the picture at the head of this page.

 Seaton Snook

 In 1857, as the RNLI took over the station at Seaton Carew, it was proposed that a second lifeboat be placed a little further to the south towards Middlesbrough, at Seaton Snook.
 Permission for a boathouse was granted by landowner Lord Eldon.
 However, the boathouse was never constructed.
-It wasn't until 1907 that Seaton Snook Lifeboat Station was established, and an afloat lifeboat was stationed at Canch End.
-The 42-foot Self-righting lifeboat Bradford (ON 350), constructed in 1893, had been converted to be motor-powered, with a 30-hp petrol engine.
-Mr N Gale was the appointed mechanic, and a watchman was employed to look after the boat and equipment.
+It wasn't until fifty years later in 1907, that Seaton Snook Lifeboat Station was established, and an afloat lifeboat was stationed at Canch End.
+The 42-foot self-righting lifeboat Bradford (ON 350), constructed in 1893, had been converted to be motor-powered, with a 30-hp petrol engine.
+Mr N. Gale was the appointed mechanic, and a watchman was employed to look after the boat and equipment.
 The boat was not well liked, proved expensive to run, and suffered mechanical failures.
 After just two operational years, Seaton Snook Lifeboat Station was closed, and the lifeboat was transferred to in 1909.